multitheftauto/amx/README.md

   AllowInteriorWeapons, AllowPlayerTeleport,
   DisableInteriorEnterExits, EnableStuntBonusForAll,
-  EnableStuntBonusForPlayer, EnableTirePopping (tire popping is always on), EnableZoneNames, LimitGlobalChatRadius, PlayerPlaySound, SendDeathMessage (use the "killmessages" resource on your server instead for graphical death messages), SetDeathDropAmount, SetDisabledWeapons, SetEchoDestination, SetNameTagDrawDistance, SetPlayerDisabledWeapons, SetTeamCount, SetVehicleNumberPlate, ShowPlayerNameTagForPlayer, TextDrawSetProportional, UsePlayerPedAnims.
+  EnableStuntBonusForPlayer, EnableTirePopping (tire popping is always on), PlayerPlaySound, SendDeathMessage (use the "killmessages" resource on your server instead for graphical death messages), SetDeathDropAmount, SetDisabledWeapons, SetNameTagDrawDistance, SetPlayerDisabledWeapons, SetTeamCount, TextDrawSetProportional, UsePlayerPedAnims.

 ## Credits